cs1302uga/cs1302-ce17/README.md

    array.
 Try to make them interesting!
 Make sure to provide sufficient output so that it will be easy to convince your TA or instructor that everything is working properly.

-1. Stage and commit all changes.
+1. Make sure your code passes `checkstyle` then stage and commit all changes.

 **CHECKPOINT**